vizui/designpatterns/docs/content/patterns/components/tables.md

 </div>
 [/preview]

-#### Colored
+#### Colored headers
 For text heavy pages (e.g., FAQ, APIs, Documentation, Pricing), or pages where there is one primary grid, a colored header may be appropriate.
+For tables immediately surrounded by other distinguishing elements, a clear header may be appropriate.

-Similar to other components, the available styles are `.table-{primary, success, info, warning, danger, inverse}`.
+Similar to other components, the available styles are `.table-{primary, success, info, warning, danger}`, as well as `table-inverse` (black header) and `table-clear` (clear header).

 [preview]
 <div style="padding: 40px; background: #fff;">
     <table class="table table-striped table-info">